ponpal/.emacs.d/README.md

 I use [cask][cask] for managing packages.
 To install it, follow [these instructions][cask-installation].

-To install the packages listed in the Cask file, all you have to do is issue the following command inside .emacs.d:
+To install the packages listed in my Cask file, all you have to do is issue the following command inside .emacs.d:

 ```cask install```